 The Early Career Framework (ECF) is a fully-funded, two-year package of structured training and guidance for early career teachers (ECTs).
 The ECF is at the heart of the DfE's teacher recruitment and retention strategy to transform the support teachers get at the beginning of their careers.
-It's informed by the best available research and ensures you have the dedicated time you need to focus on your early career teacher's (ECT) development.
+It's informed by the best available research and ensures you have the dedicated time you need to focus on the development of your early career teachers (ECTs).